Maeslantkering: Maeslantkering in operation

 The Maeslantkering is expected to be closed once every ten years due to storm surge.
 With the rise in sea levels, the storm surge barrier will need to close more frequently in 50 years time, namely once every five years.
 In its first 10 years of operation, the barrier was never closed due to a storm.
 There was one incident when a storm surge of 3 metres was predicted and the protective sequence was initiated.
 However, during the course of the storm, predictions were revised to a 2.99 m surge and the computer cancelled closure.
 Eventually, the surge passed harmlessly and the waterway remained open.
 During the evening of 8 November 2007, the barrier was closed due to a storm surge for the first time.
 The barrier is closed for testing once a year, usually at the end of September or the beginning of October, just before the beginning of the storm season in mid-October.
 Activities are held during the closing for the visiting public.
 The information center publishes information about the closing time and activities on its website.

-The Caland canal, located just south of the Nieuwe Waterweg and the Scheuer, visible in some images on this page, is protected by the much smaller Hartelkering storm surge barrier.
+The Caland canal, located just south of the Nieuwe Waterweg and the Scheur, visible in some images on this page, is protected by the much smaller Hartelkering storm surge barrier.
 This barrier is constructed some 5 kilometres further inland.

 The software that drives it is written in C++ and consists of 200,000 lines of code for the operational system and 250,000 lines of code for the simulation systems.

 The barrier is designed to withstand a storm that has an occurrence of only once in 10,000 years (based on the climate at the time, but this may have to be adjusted for climate change).